“I mean, what kind of a loser do you have to be to need help, right?”

 If this article somehow ends up on “the community’s” radar, I’ll likely catch some flak for it.
 After all, I’m fucking with their business and telling you they are lying to you.
 If they’re not, it means that they actually believe the nonsense they teach, which is arguably worse than lying.

+But guess what?
 I started having much more success after I stopped using their methods.
 Instead of focusing on wordplay, manipulation, and tricks, I started focusing on growing self-esteem, learning social skills, and just talking to people.

 Things didn’t just get easier.
 Talking to people became FUN.

 There’s a difference between “gaming” and “seducing”.
 Gaming is using manipulation on gullible girls with low self-esteem to make them do something they usually wouldn’t.
-Seducing is attracting quality people through shared interest and social dynamics.
+Seducing is attracting quality people through shared interests and social dynamics.